CodeYourFuture/Module-Databases/E-Commerce-API/readme.md

 You are a developer building an Express application to connect your e-commerce database to a shop front.
 Your client requires a fully tested API so you will write this application TDD-style: writing the test first and then the code to make the test pass.
 There is a starter test given to help you, that satisfies the first user story.

+You're just looking to implement the API, not a frontend which uses the API (though feel free as an extension, if you're interested!)

 How will you make this test pass?

 ## Learning Objectives